seduerr91/seduerr91.github.io/pages/about.md

 # **About Me**

 Hi I am **Sebastian**,<br>
-I am a very ambitious character, love to do extreme amounts sports, and learned to code by myself.
-Get in touch with me for projects.
+I am a very friendly character.
+I love to do sports, and to code.

 <div class="row">
 {% include about/skills.html title="Programming Interests" source=site.data.programming-skills %}